prompted365/fire-enrich/README.md

 ### The Multi-Agent System

-Fire Enrich employs a sophisticated orchestration system that coordinates specialized extraction modules.
+ReconnAIssance employs a sophisticated orchestration system that coordinates specialized extraction modules.
 These aren't autonomous AI agents, but rather purpose-built components that work together intelligently:

 -   **Discovery Phase**: Establishes the foundation by identifying the company and its digital presence
 -   **Profile Extraction**: Specialized logic for industry classification and business model analysis